Raymond6688/Raymondproject4/README.md

-# politician my bot is supporting
+# Politician my bot is supporting
 My bots are supporting Trump.